eniac/Cebinae/README.md

 **Reproduce Table 2**

-* `ns/configurs/bigtbl/` stores the configuration of experiments for the batch (3 instances) of experiments for each row, for instance, `ns/configurs/bigtbl/r0.json` corresponds to row 0 in the table.
+* `ns/configs/tbl2/` stores the configuration of experiments for the batch (3 instances) of experiments for each row, for instance, `ns/configs/tbl2/r0.json` corresponds to row 0 in the table.
 * Run the experiment batches for each row, for instance `r0.json`:
-    * `python cebinae.py ns run_batch -c bigtbl/r0.json` (or `python cebinae.py ns run_batch -c bigtbl/r0.json --parallel` to decompose the batch instances for parallel execution), the results will appear under `ns/tmp_index/bigtbl/r0/`.
+    * Run `python cebinae.py ns run_batch -c tbl2/r0.json --parallel` to decompose the batch instances for parallel execution, the results will appear under `ns/tmp_index/tbl2/r0/`.
-    * Run `python cebinae.py parse --target bigtbl --data_path ns/tmp_index/bigtbl/r0` to print the corresponding parsed results from digest files of each experiment instance to the terminal.
+    * Run `python cebinae.py parse --target bigtbl --data_path ns/tmp_index/tbl2/r0` to print the corresponding parsed results from digest files of each experiment instance to the terminal.
-* Alternatively, one could also run `python cebinae.py ns run_instances -c bigtbl --parallel` in single command that will run all experiment configs under the specified directory `ns/configs/bigtbl/` and exploits the underlying multi-core architecture if any via multiprocessing pool.
+* Alternatively, one could also run `python cebinae.py ns run_instances -c tbl2 --parallel` in single command that will run all experiment configs under the specified directory `ns/configs/tbl2/` and exploits the underlying multi-core architecture if any via multiprocessing pool.
     * If any experiment instance fails (due to occasional file reads/writes failure with multi-processing), one could always return to the previous `run_batch` command for re-executing the specific batch.
 * We understand that re-running all experiments may be computationally expensive.
-Therefore, all reference results and the parsed row print are stored under the corresponding row subdirectory of `ns/index/bigtbl/`, the digest file contains the expected completion time (on Intel(R) Xeon(R) Silver 4110 CPU @ 2.10GHz) for the corresponding experiment instance.
+Therefore, all reference results and the parsed row print are stored under the corresponding row subdirectory of `ns/index/tbl2/`, the digest file contains the expected completion time (on Intel(R) Xeon(R) Silver 4110 CPU @ 2.10GHz) for the corresponding experiment instance.

 **Reproduce Table 3 Hardware Resource Usage**